|

 with package + classname of your application main class.

-Pick any name for the package and class name.
+Pick any name for the package and class name for the launcher and your main class.

-4. Start your application using the launcher class com.mycompany.Launcher.main()
+4. Start your application using the launcher class com.mycompany.MyAppLauncher.main()

 created in the previous step with one of the following commands: